Veleda: Name

-The name Veleda (/la/) is most likely a borrowing from Gaulish *ueletā ('seeress'; cf. Gaul. uelets, Old Irish filed, Middle Welsh gwelet, Middle Breton guelet), with regular Germanic sound shift -t- > -d-.
+The name Veleda (/la/) is most likely a borrowing from an unattested Gaulish noun *ueletā, meaning 'seeress' (cf. Gaulish uelets, Old Irish filed, Middle Welsh gwelet, 'seer'), with regular Germanic sound correspondence -t- > -d-.
+It may thus not represent a proper personal name, but rather a title originally designating the female officiant (i.e. the priestess) of a cult.

+The medial vowel -e- is of uncertain quantity.
+While Statius scans it as short, the spelling -ae- in Tacitus and -η- in Cassius Dio, together with epigraphic attestations, appear to indicate a long vowel, and the form should probably be read as Velēda.

 Life

-The name may be Celtic and generic title for a prophetess (from Proto-Celtic *welet- "seer", a derivative of the root *wel- "to see").
 The ancient Germanic peoples discerned a divinity of prophecy in women and regarded prophetesses as true and living goddesses.
 In the latter half of the 1st century AD Veleda was regarded as a deity by most of the tribes in central Germany and enjoyed wide influence.
 She lived in a tower near the Lippe River, a tributary of the Rhine.
 The inhabitants of the Roman settlement of Colonia Claudia Ara Agrippinensium (now Cologne) accepted her arbitration in a conflict with the Tencteri, an unfederated tribe of Germany (i.e., one outside the boundary of the Roman Empire).
 In her role as arbitrator, the envoys were not admitted to her presence; an interpreter conveyed their messages to her and reported her pronouncements.